 Simply observe your breath moving through your nostrils, through your mouth, into your diaphragm and back.
 Continue to focus on the breathing process for at least 28 breaths (one quarter-mala).
 If you struggle to relax, you might find it helpful to use Box Breathing, a breathwork technique (breathe in for four, hold for four, breathe out for four, hold for four, repeat).

-[Explanation]: When we are going through hard times in life, we will naturally feel stressed.
+[Explanation]: When we are going through hard times in life, meditation can be challenging because we are stressed.
 This means that there is amplified activity in the amygdala (the part of the brain that causes the “fight or flight” response).
 We want to quieten this region of the brain.
 This is precisely what mindful breathing does.

 Meanwhile, mindful breathing also increases connectivity between the amygdala and prefrontal cortex, which improves emotional regulation.
 Overall, it makes you more relaxed and more in-control.